markymawk/BrawlCratePlugins/README.md

 Improves readability of stage .pac files by converting "Static" BRRES nodes (nodes where the only entry is a Static model) to Redirect nodes at the end of the file.
 The result should always be tested in-game, with a backup .pac file saved.

-## Clear Unused Animation Entries
-**Usage:** Right-click a CHR0, VIS0, STR0, CLR0, or PAT0 animation node

-A single-use version of "Delete Unused Animation Data" that checks a single animation for unused bones (CHR0, VIS0) or materials (SRT0, CLR0, PAT0).
-The result should always be tested in-game, with a backup .pac file saved.

 # Model & animation shortcuts

 ## CLR0 Set and Rotate Hue